ceramic-sf/quick-boi-source/bolq.md

 The future cannot be predicted at some threshold.
 [If new and relevant knowledge could be created, then the prediction is not possible](#decisions-in-the-near-future-can-be-based-on-educated-guesses).
 For example, in predicting the future for the Sun we cannot know what knowledge will be created that we could use to modify the sun.
 Hence we cannot predict that the Sun will explode because humans will be involved (we can only prophesy).
 Most predictions that use the term future are far away enough that relevant knowledge could be created.
 The nature of this knowledge is not known in advance, so probabilities are not possible.
 Thus, we cannot predict the future and therefore should not attempt to do so.

 *Knowledge can disrupt the predictions we make and cannot be accounted for.
-If knowledge can theoretically be made before the event, then a probabalistic prediction is not possible.*
+If knowledge can theoretically be made before the event, then a probabilistic prediction is not possible.*

 ### Problem solving requires interest in the problem, not predictions